hmuchalski/hmuchalski.github.io/research.md

 This project explores use of gold complexes as catalysts for a efficient addition of nucleophiles to the C–C pi bond in alkynes.
 Some of the questions that guide our efforts are:

-- What gold complexes allow for productive reaction?
+- What gold complexes allow for a productive reaction?
-- What nucleophiles are best suited for addition reaction?
+- What nucleophiles will engage in the gold-catalyzed reaction?
 - What is the scope and limitations of this reaction?

 ## Stable sulfenic acids